FabEdge/fabedge/docs/get-started.md

 ## More Documents

-* This document introduces how to install FabEdge via a script which help you to try FabEdge soon, but we would recommend you to read [Manulally Install](./manually-install-zh.md) which might fit in production enviroment better.
+* This document introduces how to install FabEdge via a script which help you to try FabEdge soon, but we would recommend you to read [Manually Install](./manually-install-zh.md) which might fit in production environment better.

 * FabEdge also provide other features, read [FAQ](./FAQ.md) to find out.